Community Planning and Facility Partnership

-Policy 319 Community Planning and Facility Partnerships provides direction to work with community partners in order to share facilities to the benefit of the Board, students and the community, and to optimize the use of public assets owned by the Board.
+319 Community Planning And Facility Partnership Policy (Partnership Application Form) provides direction to work with community partners in order to share facilities to the benefit of the Board, students and the community, and to optimize the use of public assets owned by the Board.
 Existing schools with surplus space that are eligible for potential partnerships are outlined in the Identified Schools Reports, which are presented to the Board each year.
 The Planning Department also prepares an annual Facility Partnership Report.

 Annual Partnership Meeting